“I and the public know

 Do evil in return.”

-On the other hand, the Police personnel, who otherwise also have never really been known for their kind demeanor and sense of reasonability, find lawyers as an unwanted check on their power holding the reigns of law and order they are tasked to maintain.
-Quite so often lawyers come across to them as less hardworking and yet more worldly rewarded elite class that gets to sit on top of them.
-It doesn’t help that at least a few amongst us often take extra pleasure in mistreating the personnel for their lack of understanding of legal procedures and court-craft.
+On the other hand, the Police personnel, who otherwise also have never really been known for their kind demeanor and sense of reasonableness, find lawyers as an unwanted check on their power holding the reigns of law and order they are tasked to maintain.
+Quite so often lawyers come across to them as less hardworking, and yet, more worldly rewarded elite class that gets to sit on top of them.
+It doesn’t help that at least a few among us often take an extra pleasure in mistreating the personnel for their lack of understanding of legal procedures and court-craft.
 In addition, the police force itself prides on masculinity and harbors firm belief in resorting to violence to resolve situations.
 It was only a matter of time before the two collided; it is, for this reason, a clash over parking spiraling into a crisis doesn’t seem so absurd.

 The solutions to how things can be resolved, is therefore, more deeply rooted, and yet less likely to be resorted to.
 So, a makeshift compromise between the heads of the two forces, i.e between the Bar Council President and the Police Commissioner seems the best way to draw the curtains on the issue.
 On the other hand, if we genuinely want to resolve the issues, a better way to go about it would be to substantially alter the criteria for joining the two communities.
 There is a need for a more technocratic and sensitized police force, which is trained in negotiations, interrogation, and is made to shun the conviction in virtues of violence.
 If that’s too inconvenient, a body-cam on them can be a more achievable solution.
 On the same footing, there is a requirement for better-trained lawyers, who are to be subjected to a proper bar exam and being made to study in fully-equipped colleges.
 Till then one can only hope that this cycle of hooliganism stops out of boredom.